StoDevX/AAO-React-Native/CONTRIBUTING.md

 # Contributing

 Would you like to contribute?
 Great!
-Have a look at [React Native's "getting started" guide][rn-gs] to help you get your computer set up, and make a pull request!
-(If you feel like you should have write access to the repo, please make an issue and we can discuss it.)
+Have a look at [React Native's "getting started" guide][rn-gs] to help you get your computer set up.
+Then, fork the repository, and make a pull request!

 If you are looking to get started with the project, issues tagged with [`good first issue`][gfi] are a great place to start.
 These issues are